Attack on the Saudi Embassy in Khartoum

 An attack on the Saudi embassy in Khartoum took place on 1 March 1973.
 It was carried out by the Black September Organization.
-Ten diplomats were taken hostage.
+Ten diplomats from several countries were taken hostage.
 After President Richard Nixon stated that he refused to negotiate with terrorists, and insisted that "no concessions" would be made, one Belgian and two U.S. hostages were killed.

 Attack

 On 1 March 1973, the Saudi embassy in Khartoum, Sudan was giving a formal reception, and George Curtis Moore, chargé d'affaires at the American embassy, was the guest of honor as he was due to be reassigned from his post.
 Palestinian gunmen burst into the embassy, and took Moore hostage, as well as fellow American Cleo Allen Noel, a Belgian diplomat, and two others.

 Eight masked men from Black September entered the building and fired shots in the air, detaining ten hostages: